 Baseball In Louisville by Anne Jewell

-November 20, 1925, Deputy Sheriff Will Pace, Harlan County Sheriff’s Office, was shot and killed while attempting to arrest a known bootlegger at Wilson-Berger.
+November 20, 1925, Deputy Sheriff Will Pace, Harlan County Sheriff’s Office, died arresting a known bootlegger at Wilson-Berger.
 The man had brought a load of moonshine into the town and boasted that he was going to bring another load in that night.

 November 20, 2018, UK announced that by the end of 2018-19 school years, they will have brought 37,000 pounds of beef, 20,000 pounds of pork, and 24,000 pounds of produce from farms all within 80 miles of Lexington.

 On November 20, 2019, a study found PFAS chemicals at half the water plants tested in Kentucky but at levels below the federal health advisory limit.
 Locals, however, wanted the federal limit lowered.

 On November 20, 2020, months after new restrictions, the state announced a record-breaking 3,825 new cases.
 Kentucky’s Chief Justice told his courts to go virtual to slow the coronavirus after many judges held regular court session in “red zone” counties.
 Meanwhile, Amazon announced a 2nd fulfillment center in Lexington.